Stock market today: Wall Street drifts around its records as quiet trading continues

 NEW YORK (AP) — U.S. stock indexes are drifting around their records Wednesday, continuing a dayslong run of quiet trading.

-The S&P 500 was 0.1% lower a day after setting its latest all-time high.
-The Dow Jones Industrial Average was down 41 points, or 0.1%, as of 9:35 a.m.
+The S&P 500 flat, a day after setting its latest all-time high.
+The Dow Jones Industrial Average was down 14 points, or 0.1%, as of 9:57 a.m.
 Eastern time.
 The Nasdaq composite was up 0.1% after setting its latest record.

 Target tumbled 8.7% after the retailer reported profit for the latest quarter that fell short of analysts' expectations.
 It also gave forecasted ranges for upcoming profit where the midpoints fell below analysts' estimates, as it said customers are holding back on purchases of non-essentials.
 Earlier this week, Target said it was cutting prices on thousands of everyday basics to entice customers struggling with still-high inflation.